BMW 530e hybrid reliability & safety

 The BMW 5 Series did well in our sister title Auto Express' 2018 Driver Power survey, being rated the best executive car overall, and coming 21st out of 75 models rated.
 Safety standards are very good, but there are some optional driver aids that should really be standard on this level of car.

 BMW 530e hybrid reliability & problems

-The BMW 530e has only been on sale for just over a year, but it fared well for reliability and build quality in that 2018 Driver Power survey, and was rated the best executive car to own overall.
+The BMW 530e had only been on sale for just over a year at the time, but it fared well for reliability and build quality in that 2018 Driver Power survey, and was rated the best executive car to own overall.

 Safety isn’t a concern with the BMW 5 Series.
 It was awarded the maximum five stars in Euro NCAP crash tests, and managed impressive scores of 91% for adult occupant protection, 85% for child occupant safety and 81% in the pedestrian protection category.

 It didn't do so well in the Safety Assist category as it's a bit light on standard advanced driver aids.
 Although basic autonomous emergency braking and cruise control are standard, you have to add an optional Driving Assistant pack to get lane-departure warning, and alerts for oncoming traffic as you reverse out of a parking space.